kyuno053/summerschool2019-gaia/README.md

 One can install the Gaia Sky program with the following link: https://gaia-sky.readthedocs.io/en/latest/Downloads.html# The scripts and showcases can be found here: https://gitlab.com/langurmonkey/gaiasky/tree/master/assets/scripts

+#### Installation on Windows
+To download the installer depending on your architecture (32 or 64 bits), select the good one following this link: https://zah.uni-heidelberg.de/institutes/ari/gaia/outreach/gaiasky/downloads/
+You just have to follow instructions of the graphical interface.
+If you want to add or edit scripts, be sure to have Python >= 2.7 installed on your computer with the right path

 ## Scripts ?

 Scripts can be run by pressing the little car button in the control panel and then selecting the script you want to run,